imyashkale/design-patterns/README.md

 ## Introduction

-Welcome to my repository dedicated to the study and practice of design patterns in Go.
-As a passionate Golang Developer, I am exploring and implementing various design patterns to deepen my understanding and enhance my skills in Go programming.
+This repository is a focused resource for learning and applying design patterns in Go.
+Aimed at enhancing programming skills in Go, it includes a variety of design patterns implemented and explored in-depth.

 ## About This Repository

-This repository serves as a living document of my learning journey.
-Each commit reflects a step in my exploration of design patterns, showcasing practical examples and personal insights.
-The patterns are studied from [GoLangByExample](https://golangbyexample.com), a resource I find instrumental in my learning process.
+As a living documentation of the learning process, this repository presents practical examples and insights into each design pattern.
+Patterns are explored with reference to resources like [GoLangByExample](https://golangbyexample.com/all-design-patterns-golang), providing a structured and comprehensive learning experience.

+## Location of Examples

+All examples of design patterns can be found in the respective folders within this repository.
+Each folder is named after a specific design pattern, containing code and explanations for that pattern.